Neo-1042/spring-boot-demo/spring_boot_notes/17_MySQL_DB.md

 - 02-student-tracker.sql

-Creates the starter DB table.
+Creates the schema and the STUDENT DB table.

 ## Running scripts using MySQL's console